glufsaren/Rocket.DbC/README.md

-# Borderline.DbC #
+# Crom.DbC #

-Borderline.DbC is a simple to use library for validating pre- and postconditions.
+Crom.DbC is a simple to use library for validating pre- and postconditions.

 ### Getting started ###